jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/shouldrequireclaimingfor.md

 * Arguments:
   * `_projectId` is the ID of the project being affected.
   * `_flag` is a flag indicating whether or not claiming should be required.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.REQUIRE_CLAIM`permission by the project owner for the provided `_projectId`.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.REQUIRE_CLAIM` permission by the project owner for the provided `_projectId`.
-* The function overrides a function definition from the `IJBTokenStore` interface.
+* The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.
-* The function returns nothing.
+* The function doesn't return anything.

 ### Body

-1. Get a reference to the project's token.
+1. Get a reference to the project's current token.

     ```solidity
-    // Get a reference to the project's ERC20 tokens.
+    // Get a reference to the project's current token.
     IJBToken _token = tokenOf[_projectId];
     ```